 Car leasing will ensure long-term availability of the car of your choice on a monthly rental basis,and all you need to do is to pay that on time and try and keep the car in its current condition by the end of your contract.
 In this way, you have a brand new car to drive around, but at themuch lesser price and even lesser commitment.

-Below here is a detailed guide to car leasing and all your questions answered in detail.
+Below here is a detailed guide to leasing a Car in UK and all your questions answered in detail.

 When you pay a certain deposit at the beginning, you are leased a car for the specific time period for which the leasing has been agreedupon.
 Car leasing is no more difficult than renting out a house or furniture.
 The person renting something has to pay an initial amount, which is the down payment for the item you are leasing and is usually in multiples of the monthly payments that are to be made.
 Then you have to go on paying a previously fixed amount of money every month to continue the leasing, and at the end of the period, the leased item goes back to its lawful owner.
 The same procedure is followed in case of a car.